rashanjotkaur/R/Assignment_3.md

-# Assignment: Assesment of R Basics
+# Assignment: Assessment of R Basics

 ## 1.2: Q1
     Let's say you have questions about what the mean() function does.
 Which of the following can you type in R to learn more about this function?